Tools and Supplies

 hard work and requires mastering many skills in order to do it right.
 I

-installed carpet for about 30 years and even though I was trained by master
+installed carpet for about 30 years and even though I was trained by three master

 mechanics who were at the top of their game, I have found that there are many